Tagline: He’s back to protect the innocent.

-Starring: Peter Weller, Tom Noonan, Nancy Allen, Belinda Bauer, Dan O’Herlihy, Galyn Görg, Gabriel Damon, Felton Perry, Willard E. Pugh, Angie Bolling, Jeff McCarthy, John Doolittle, Robert DoQui
+Starring: Peter Weller, Tom Noonan, Nancy Allen, Belinda Bauer, Dan O’Herlihy, Galyn Görg, Gabriel Damon, Felton Perry, Willard E. Pugh

 18 | 1hr 57min | Action/Sci-fi

 Back in 1987, the BBFC had quite a movie on their hands.

 Robocop was an ultra-violent affair of dripping flesh, hardcore drug abuse and attempted rape, which although extravagantly overblown was not as far from reality as its embellishments would have you believe as the emergence of crack cocaine saw crime rates peak in the US during the 1980s.
-Most disconcerting was a scene in which the movie’s protagonist was systematically mutilated with a series of highly graphic shotgun blasts, and the director’s overt ‘concentration on pain’.
-With the recent castration of the slasher genre still fresh in the memory following the ‘Video Nasty’ scandal of the 1980s, it seemed only inevitable that the movie would fail to avoid damnation.
+Most disconcerting was a scene in which the movie’s protagonist was systematically mutilated by a series of highly graphic shotgun blasts and the director’s overt ‘concentration on pain’.
+With the castration of the slasher genre still fresh in the memory following the ‘Video Nasty’ scandal of the 1980s, it seemed only inevitable that the movie would fail to avoid damnation.

 It is credit to director Paul Verhoeven that Robocop was passed almost uncut, his deft, tongue-in-cheek style turning the excessive gore comic.
 But most of all it was his ability to clearly delineate the heroes and villains, offsetting the violence with a morality tale that overcomes the often relentless nihilism of a society without conscience.
 Although not in the same league as director Ivan Kershner’s most famous sequel The Empire Strikes Back, Robocop 2 stays loyal to the original in many ways, but misses in its failure to maintain that balance.
 The movie is violent and satirical but lacks the charm and emotional and moral core of its predecessor.
 All facets of the movie are extreme in their own right, but they fail to simmer into a suitable concoction: the wryness lacks subtlety, the violence is needless, and the social commentary often borders on the condescending.